SpongePowered/SpongeDocs/source/plugin/configuration/index.rst

 Getting your Default Plugin Configuration
 -----------------------------------------

-The Sponge API offers the use of the :javadoc:`DefaultConfig` annotation on a field or setter method with the type ``Path`` to get the default configuration file for your plugin.
+SpongeAPI offers the use of the :javadoc:`DefaultConfig` annotation on a field or setter method with the type ``Path`` to get the default configuration file for your plugin.

 The ``@DefaultConfig`` annotation requires a ``sharedRoot`` boolean.
 If you set ``sharedRoot`` to ``true``, then the